cisagov/ICSNPP/README.md

 Industrial Control Systems Network Protocol Parsers  (ICSNPP)

 Industrial Control Systems protocol parsers plugins for the Zeek network security monitoring framework.
-Currently we have four fully developed protocol parsers and two extension scripts but we plan on adding more in the future.
+Currently we have seven fully developed protocol parsers and two extension scripts.
+If there are any other ICS protocol parsers you would like to see, please let us know via GitHub issue!

 ## ICSNPP Packages